dimroc/blog/_posts/2017-02-03-video-depth-maps.md

 <video src="/public/videos/elsegundo-leftright.mp4" controls></video>

-and after some math, becomes a left and depth video:
+and after some math, becomes a __left and depth video__:

 <video src="/public/videos/elsegundo-leftdepth.mp4" controls></video>

+The whiteness of each pixel in the video to the right dictates how far away that object is from the camera.
+A completely white pixel is 2 feet away and a gray pixel could be say 10 feet away.

 ## How is this magic possible?